SanazRezvani/motor-imagery-blink-bci/README.md

 - Common Spatial Pattern (CSP) feature extraction
 - Latency benchmarking
 - Blink artefact impact analysis

+---
 ## Design Choices

 - **Decoded Channels**: Based on the original paper, the following electrodes are excluded from analysis, as they were identified as either malfunctioning or exhibiting bridging effects: PO3, F1, POZ, OZ, F3, O2, P8, PO7, FC3, P7, and P4
+- In the real-time stage, a sliding window with a window size of 1.0 s and a step size of 0.25 s is chosen

 ---

 ## Load EEG motor imagery data